Contribute

 Closed-loop vs custom build PC water cooling is not a straightforward question to answer and comes down to how far you want to push your system and also your budget for watercooling.

-The problem with all-in-one CPU watercooling units is that most of the pumps are just not very powerful.
+The problem with an all-in-one CPU cooler is that most of the pumps are just not very powerful.
 They come built into the CPU block, providing low flow through the loop.
+If you have limited funds and can’t afford to go custom then check out Fractal Design’s Kelvin S36 AIO CPU Cooler.

-There is a famous saying that a building without a solid foundation cannot stand, and the same is true for your watercooling loop.
-Choosing the right parts is crucial to the success of your custom watercooling build and subsequent overclocking efforts.
+There is a famous saying that a building without a solid foundation cannot stand, and the same is true for your water cooling loop.
+Choosing the right parts is crucial to the success of your build and overclocking efforts.

 CPU / GPU / RAM Cooling Blocks

-Primarily constructed of copper (sometimes silver), watercooling blocks sit on your PC components drawing heat away.
+Primarily constructed of copper (sometimes silver), they sit on your components drawing heat away.
 CPU, GPU, RAM and Motherboard blocks are doing the brunt of the work in the loop of drawing the heat away from your components to your radiators.

 Top Tip: Mounting your blocks at different orientations can yield better results on some CPUs, find out more here